-Bilingual signs, driving habits, inconsistent laws and road etiquette—if it’s your first time behind the wheel on Canada’s roads and highways, you’ll notice some unique and surprising quirks.
+Bilingual signs, driving habits, inconsistent laws and road etiquette—if you are a newcomer driving on Canada’s roads and highways, you’ll notice some unique and surprising quirks.

-For newcomers, getting behind the wheel can be demanding.
+Driving in Canada for the first time can be demanding.
 Traffic laws are peculiar, specific guidelines govern courtesy and respect, and many of the road signs are just plain bizarre.

 In our Roadside stories video project, we met with 4 people that learned to driver in other countries, and adapted to Canadian driving.
 Watch what they have to say, and then discover 7 surprising aspects related to driving in our country!

 Even for veteran drivers, the collection of 2,000 individual road and highway signs are impossible to memorize.
 From pictograms alerting you to caribou crossings or upcoming national parks, from loose rocks warnings to agri-tourism signs, the variety can be bewildering.
 Of course, the Canadian government does its best to ensure the information is clear, but we bet that even the most seasoned road warrior will be left scratching their heads at a few of these signs.